HsLOL/Rotation-EfficientDet-D0/README.md

 `2.conda activate <env_name>`
 `3.you should install torch=1.7.0, torchvision=0.8.1, cudatoolkit=11.0, and you can to search command on PyTorch.org`
 `4.pip install -r requirements.txt to install revelant`
+**Note**: If you meet some troubles about the environment, you can check the check.txt
 * Compile and build the skew iou and rotaion nms module before you enjoy the code, you should also create the skew iou module and rotation nms module after complile some C++ and cython files.
 ## References